 The Supra is solid and comfortable at highway speeds, or on any residential road, really.
 But in “Sport” mode, it’s is a different animal entirely.
 The onboard computer flexes its muscles like a bodybuilder, tightening steering input, throttle response, and suspension damping, and transforming the Supra from a relaxed cruiser into a corner-carving machine.

-The Supra darts around West Virginia's twisty byways with enthusiasm, carrying speed.
-Its compact 97.2-inch wheelbase, extremely wide track, and sticky Michelin Pilot Super Sport tires give it loads of grip and cornering confidence only a handful of cars can match.
-Its 86 sibling (itself a rebadged Subaru) actually feels a touch more active at hand, but lacks half the grip and falls short of the Supra’s nimble cornering technique.
+The Supra darts around twisty byways with enthusiasm, carrying speed.
+Its compact wheelbase, extremely wide track, and sticky Michelin Pilot Super Sport tires give it loads of grip and cornering confidence only a handful of cars can match.
+Its 86 sibling (itself a rebadged Subaru) actually feels a touch more active at hand, but lacks half the same grip and falls short of the Supra’s nimble cornering technique.

 This car has a bit of a Jekyll-and-Hyde complex, though.
 While the Supra instantly wows us with its ability to tackle corners in one instance, then comfortably cushion imperfections the next, novice driver shouldn’t expect ease-of-use on track.
 Especially on a tight, twisty circuit like Summit Point where Toyota invited us to try it out.